 The President is responsible for the day-to-day management of the Company in accordance with the Board of Directors' instructions and guidelines.
-As per December 31, 2012, the Group Executive Committee consisted, in addition to the President, of the Heads of the SSAB EMEA, SSAB Americas and SSAB APAC business areas, the Chief Financial Officer, the Head of Market, the General Counsel, the Head of Group Human Resources, the Chief Technical Officer, and the Head of Group Communications.
+As per December 31, 2013, the Group Executive Committee consisted, in addition to the President, of the Heads of the SSAB EMEA, SSAB Americas and SSAB APAC business areas, the Chief Financial Officer, the Head of Market, the General Counsel, the Head of Group Human Resources, and the Head of Group Communications.